codem/silverstripe-damn-fine-uploader/tests/codeception/readme.md

 ## Setup

-You need to set up for your own environment.
+You need to set up some pages and configuration for your own environment.
 This assumes you
 1. Have a SilverStripe 4 website with the module installed
-2. Have set up a few pages with an UppyField
+2. Have read the ../support/readme.md file for directions on getting test pages set up

-### Test Files
+3. Have added these pages to your testing site

 ### Test Environment